fangtian-zhong/SoftwareSecurity/README.md

 ```

-To download articles from IEEE, you should do that manually.
+To download articles from IEEE and google scholar, you should do that manually.

 ------